archmageirvine/joeis/README.md

-addition, it might sometimes throw an ``UnsupportedOperationException`` if the computing the next value is beyond the current implementation or if it would exceed the values that can be represneted by the big integer class.
+addition, it might sometimes throw an ``UnsupportedOperationException`` if the computing the next value is beyond the current implementation or if it would exceed the values that can be represented by the big integer class.

 There is no direct support for generating the nth term of a sequence and so to generate the nth term, it is necessary to call ```next()```